cselab/aphros/doc/sphinx/src/lib3/march.rst

 DESCRIPTION
 -----------

-Use marching cube algorithm to generate triangles of the isosurface for three-dimensional discrete field.
+Generates triangles of the isosurface for three-dimensional discrete field.

-march_cube generate triangles for one cubic cell, u[8] are values of the field in the corners of the cell.
+march_cube generates triangles for one cell, u[8] are values of the field in the nodes.
 Returns ntri -- the number of triangles, tri -- vertices of the triangles in the form [x0 y0 z0 ... xn yn zn].

 ::